MossGoblin/Stack-n-Pack/README.md

 * The color of a factory shows the crate that can be picked up

-* In the beginning of the game and each time the player picks a crate from a factory, the factory generates new random crate (in accordance with the rarity of the types of crates)
+* Each time the player picks a crate from a factory, the factory generates new random crate (in accordance with the rarity of the types of crates)

 * Placing the crates in the grid groups them by orthogonal adjacency